 (h) Improvement planning that is data-driven;

 (i) Education service plans for students who have or have not exceeded all of the academic content standards;

+(j) A strong school library program;

-(j) A review of demographics, student performance, staff characteristics and student access to, and use of, educational opportunities; and
+(k) A review of demographics, student performance, staff characteristics and student access to, and use of, educational opportunities; and

-(k) District efforts to achieve local efficiencies and efforts to make better use of resources.
+(l) District efforts to achieve local efficiencies and efforts to make better use of resources.

-(4) Annually review and report test results and progress on the district improvement plan to the community.
+(8) Each school district shall annually review and report test results and progress on the district improvement plan to the community.

-(5) Maintain copies of the school and district improvement plans as a public record.
+(9) Each school district shall maintain copies of the school and district improvement plans as a public record.

-(6) Submit the district improvement plan to the Department of Education when requested.
+(10) Each school district shall submit the district improvement plan to the Department of Education when requested.

 Stat.
-Auth.: ORS 326.051 Stats.
-Implemented: ORS 326.051
+Auth.: ORS 326.051 and 329.095 Stats.
+Implemented: ORS 326.051 and ORS 329.095